skippyr/river-dreams/README.md

 				<pre><code>sudo apt install -y fonts-noto</code></pre>
 				<p>Fonts patched by Nerd Fonts are usually distributed in a widely range of Linux distribution's package managers.
 However, you can always download one from the <a href="https://github.com/ryanoasis/nerd-fonts/releases">Releases</a> page of the Nerd Fonts project on GitHub.</p>
 				<li>Install <code>git</code>.</li>
-				<p>This is an optional dependency, however installing <code>git</code> will ease further installation steps where you would have to clone this repository.
-If you prefer not to do it, you will have to do it manually.</p>
+				<p>This is an optional dependency, however installing <code>git</code> will ease further installation steps and updating this software.
+If you prefer not to do it, you will have to do those manually.</p>
 				<p>If you are using Ubuntu or a distribution based on it, you can download it using the following command (sudo priveleges are required to do it):</p>
 				<pre><code>sudo apt install -y git</code></pre>
 				<li>Install a good terminal emulator.</li>